 Where the Group recognises a loss on initial recognition of an onerous group of underlying insurance contracts or when further onerous underlying insurance contracts are added to a group, the Group establishes a loss-recovery component of the asset for remaining coverage for a group of reinsurance contracts held depicting the recovery of losses.
-The Group calculates the loss-recovery component by multiplying the loss recognised on the underlying insurance contracts and the percentage of claims on the underlying insurance contracts the Group expects to recover from the group of reinsurance contracts held.
+The Group calculates the loss-recovery component by multiplying the loss recognised on the underlying insurance contracts held.
 The Group uses a systematic and rational method to determine the portion of losses recognised on the group to insurance contracts covered by the group of reinsurance contracts held.
-The loss-recovery component adjusts the carrying amount of the asset for remaining coverage.
+The loss-recovery by the group of reinsurance contracts held.
+The loss-recovery by the group of reinsurance contracts held.
+The loss-recovered by the group of reinsurance contracts held.
+The loss-recovered by the group of reinsurance contracts held.
+The loss-recovered by the group of reinsurance contracts held.
+The loss-recovered by the group of reinsurance contracts held.
+The loss-recovered by the group of reinsurance contracts held.

-b) Insurance contracts measured other than PAA - Initial and Subsequent Measurement (continued)
+b) Insurance contracts measured other than PAA (Initial and Subsequent Measurement) (continued)